-All the above educational events are free of cost for our IMG trainees.
+All the above educational events are free of cost for our IMG Resident Doctors.

-We have a very active IMG GP trainees WhatsApp group.
-It is an excellent, safe space for you to connect with other trainees around London, share and learn together.
-Feel free to join the group using this link: https://chat.whatsapp.com/Epfpd3X8sfcJWR00IS4bwf
+We have a very active IMG GP Resident Doctors WhatsApp group.
+It is an excellent, safe space for you to connect with other Resident Doctors around London, share and learn together.
+Feel free to join the group using this link:

+https://chat.whatsapp.com/Epfpd3X8sfcJWR00IS4bwf